anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 16: Celery: Async Task Runner & Scalable Workers
+### Slide 16: Event Handler: Celery Integration
 **Key Points:**
-- Show the Celery task
+- Show the CeleryEventHandler
-- Emphasize async processing
+- Emphasize event type mapping
-- Show the async_to_sync pattern
+- Show dispatch mechanism
-- Demonstrate flexibility
+- Demonstrate message queue integration

 **Speaking Notes:**
-"Celery is our async task runner and scalable workers.
-Here's how we implement it.
-We define a Celery task that takes event data.
-We use async_to_sync to convert our async function to sync for Celery.
-The async function creates an Event, gets the event handler, and processes it.
-Each task is independent and can be scaled separately.
-This gives us tremendous flexibility for processing different types of events."
+"The Event Handler dispatches events to message queues.
+Here's our CeleryEventHandler that maps event types to Celery tasks.
+When a USER_CREATED event comes in, it triggers process_user_created_task and send_welcome_email_task.
+The dispatch method sends each task to Celery with the event data.
+This gives us scalable, async event processing."

 ---

+### Slide 17: Celery Tasks: Event Processing
+**Key Points:**
+- Show the Celery task wrapper
+- Emphasize async-to-sync conversion
+- Show projection calling
+- Demonstrate clean separation

+**Speaking Notes:**
+"Celery tasks are wrappers that call the appropriate projection handlers.
+Here's how it works: we define a Celery task that receives an event, convert our async function to sync for Celery using async_to_sync, and then call the projection.
+The task is just a wrapper - the actual business logic is in the projection handlers."

+---

-### Slide 17: Projections: Event-Driven Read Models
+### Slide 18: Projections: Event-Driven Read Models
 **Key Points:**
 - Show the UserProjection
 - Demonstrate event-to-read-model transformation